Uday Hussein: Torture of Iraqi athletes

-Squad of Al-Rasheed (Al-Karkh now) in the 1984–85 season.
+Squad of Al-Rasheed in the 1984–85 season.
 Uday Hussein and Qusay Hussein are in the top row, middle.

 In 1984, after Uday graduated from university, Saddam appointed him chairman of the Iraqi Olympic Committee and the Iraq Football Association.
 In the former role, he tortured athletes who failed to win.
 According to Latif Yahia, Uday's alleged body double, "The word that defines him is sadistic.
 I think Saddam Hussein was more human than Uday.
 The Olympic Committee was not a sports center, it was Uday's world".

 Raed Ahmed, an Iraqi athlete who defected to the United States, said: "During training, he would watch all the athletes closely, and put pressure on the coaches to push the athletes even more.
 If he was not happy with the results, he would have coaches and athletes put in his private prison in the Olympic Committee building.
 The punishment was Uday's private prison where they tortured people.
+Torture methods included soccer matches where the players were forced to kick concrete balls in extreme heat up and excessive fitness drilling up to twelve hours.
 Some athletes, including the best ones, started quitting the sport once Uday took over the Committee ...
 I always managed not to be punished.
 I made sure not to promise anything.
 There is a strong possibility of always being beaten.
 But when I won, Uday would be very happy."
 In 2005, a video of Uday questioning Raed's family was released.
 They were then reportedly transported by car to a prison, where they remained for 16 days in poor conditions.